isovector/thinking-with-types/prose/computing/3-extensible-data.markdown

     [code/OpenProduct.hs:UpsertLoc](Snip)

-    And we can use a typeclass to lower this the `Maybe Nat` into a `Maybe Int`:
+    And we can use a typeclass to lower this the `kind:Maybe Nat` into a `Maybe Int`:

     [code/OpenProduct.hs:FindUpsertElem](Snip)